getmyinterns/docs/gmi-docs/docs/school-admins/reports.md

 You can use the many filter fields to search and view `Students Timesheets`, as long as you have chosen to **_Enable_** them from the [Settings-Timesheets](/school-admins/settings#timesheet-settings).

 You can export or print details report if needed.

+Chosen `Admin Users` (see [Admin Users](/school-admins/system-configuration#admin-users) for details) will receive an email when a `Student's Timesheet` has been submitted for approval.

 ## How to Run the Payroll Report